 Like its namesake chateau, Nellcôte is is both opulent and approachable, a neighborhood restaurant wrapped in high-energy elegance.
 It’s a place where friends convene over food and drinks prepared with fresh, seasonal, house-made ingredients in a setting that feels special — all with a killer soundtrack playing in the background.

 Nellcôte is owned by Element Collective, a hospitality group rooted in the idea of blending progressive and approachable by taking traditional concepts and elevating them.
-Every Element Collective project is created with a chef-driven approach to food and rinks, an emphasis on sustainability, fanatical attention to detail, a sophisticated eye for design, and dedication to providing a quality experience.
+Every Element Collective project is created with a chef-driven approach to food and drinks, an emphasis on sustainability, fanatical attention to detail, a sophisticated eye for design, and dedication to providing a quality experience.
 Element Collective restaurants include RM Champagne Salon, Kinmont, Old Town Social, Leghorn Chicken, Owen + Alchemy, and Expat.